 There was skepticism in the aircraft industry that the Gripen could meet the competition from American and French manufacturers, but events have proven the skeptics wrong.
 The first export success for the Gripen occurred in 1999, when South Africa ordered 28, with initial deliveries in the spring of 2008.
 The South African deal wasn't heavily contested, but late in 2001, Hungary committed to a ten-year lease for 14 Gripens from the Flygvapnet.
 Deliveries of the Hungarian Gripens began in 2006 with final deliveries in late 2007.
 In 2012, Hungary extended the lease another ten years, to 2026.

 Immediately after the Hungarian win, the Czech Republic announced a preliminary agreement to buy a batch of Gripens.
 Although the deal was put on hold in 2002 after Central Europe was hit with some of the worst floods in the history of the region, with governments scrambling to respond to the emergency, it was revived, resulting in a lease deal established in late 2003 for twelve single-seaters and two two-seaters.
-All deliveries were performed in 2005, with the lease deal to end in 2015, though it was later extended.
+All deliveries were performed in 2005, with the lease deal to end in 2015, though it was later extended to at least 2026.
 Czech Gripens are armed with US-built AIM-120 AMRAAM missiles.

 The success of the Gripen in Hungary and the Czech Republic was a real surprise, since there had been strong competition from US and French offerings.
 Thailand was the next customer, buying six Gripens in 2008, with first flight of a Thai Gripen in 2009 and initial deliveries in 2011.
 A second batch of six was purchased in 2010, with deliveries in 2013.